EXCLUSIVE-Top airlines offer to re-assign crew from Zika-hit routes

 BABYMOONERS

-Airlines and hotel chains have said it is too early to tell if the Zika epidemic is affecting bookings.
-However, several are offering pregnant women and in some cases all passengers a refund or a change of itinerary.
+Airlines and hotel chains have said it is too early to tell if the Zika epidemic is affecting bookings, although several are offering pregnant women and in some cases all passengers a refund or a change of intinerary.

-Travel agents say "babymooners" - parents-to-be taking last-hurrah vacations - have backed out of trips and changed itineraries.
+However, top U.S. carriers, including United and Delta, are offering refunds for flights to impacted areas.
+Travel agents also say "babymooners" - parents-to-be taking last-hurrah vacations - have backed out of trips and changed itineraries.

 Concern about Zika has been magnified in recent days by a reported case of sexual transmission in Texas as well as a global health emergency declared by the World Health Organization.